| |

 countries have also adopted its image to honour those who have paid the ultimate

+sacrifice.
 This significance of the Poppy can be traced to international

 origins.
 The association of the Poppy to those who had been killed in war has